sciZer0/7/v/README.md

 This paper proposes a set of ideas/solutions about the next-gen, layer-1, DAO-style blockchain — the Vote blockchain.

+The chief ideas/solutions, specifically on the new native token with the decreasing total-supply and new approach to consensus, are revealed fully.

 Some ideas/solutions — the absence of which is not preventing from understanding the concept as a whole — are hidden for privacy reasons, and will only be revealed to Contributors of the Vote DAO starting the Vote blockchain.

-The chief ideas/solutions, specifically on the new native token and new approach to consensus, are revealed fully.

 In the paper, a simple language is intentionally used, along with a magazine style.